Background Background

 2026 North Carolina Annual Report Filing Requirements

-Most domestic and foreign business entities in North Carolina must file an Annual Report, including:
+Most domestic and foreign business entities registered in North Carolina must file an Annual Report.
+Common entity

 • LLCs (Limited Liability Companies)